metcalfc/gh-refme/README.md

 ## Features

 - **Dual Mode**: Use as a standalone script **or** a GitHub CLI extension
-- **Consistent Commands**: Same subcommands in both standalone and extension modes
+- **Simple Interface**: Single command design for all operations
 - **No Dependencies**: Uses only standard Unix tools and either `curl` or GitHub CLI (`gh`)
-- **Multiple Modes**: Command-line, file processing, or interactive guided workflow
-- **Flexible**: Convert individual references or process entire repositories
+- **Flexible**: Convert individual references, files, or entire repositories
 - **CI/CD Integration**: Easily add to your GitHub Actions workflows
+- **Branch Support**: Automatically resolves branches, tags, and short/full commit hashes
+- **Wildcard Support**: Process multiple workflow files with a single command
+- **Nested Package Detection**: Clear messaging for unsupported GitHub package formats

 ## Quick Start